jackokring/goali/README.md

-along with a `module github.com/jackokring/cpy3/v2` just to allow a `go get github.com/jackokring/cpy3/v2@v2.0.0` after a following `GOPROXY=proxy.golang.org go list -m github.com/jackokring/cpy3/v2@v2.0.0` but only after a `git tag v2.0.0` itself after a push followed by a `git push origin v2.0.0`.
+along with a `module github.com/jackokring/cpy3/v2` just to allow a `go get github.com/jackokring/cpy3/v2@v2.0.0` after a following `GOPROXY=proxy.golang.org go list -m github.com/jackokring/cpy3/v2@v2.0.0` but only after a `git tag v2.0.0` itself after a push and `git push origin v2.0.0`.
 * Of course the above is made more irritating by node.js inside VSCode spamming the `-jMAX` option and behaving in its docs like the other processes on the system are the problem.
 Apparently, the terminal failure to initialize on first go